Kyriosity/read-write/README+/software/QA/README.md

 ### Simulators

-IT's more challenging to find an unavailable UI simulator or platform emulator or virtual machine than one popular.
+IT's more challenging to find an unavailable UI simulator or platform emulator, or virtual machine than a popular one.

 ## Appendix.
 Natural born quality

 There were and will be remarkable works done from scratch **without** allotted proof and validation measures (let alone code reviews and test automation) **but robust** from the first release.

-This may (but mostly _will not_) happen in localized high-pro teams of responsible individuals but as an exclusion underlines the need for __QA__.
+This may (but mostly _will not_) happen in localized high-pro teams of responsible individuals, but as an exclusion underlines the need for __QA__.

-> Coding cleanly and qualitatively must be the primary goal, but teams will be uneven, distributed&thinsp;/&thinsp;fluctuating, and stressed.
-Add human nature to sweep problems under the carpet—it is quite big and thick in the software.
+> Coding cleanly and qualitatively must be the primary goal, but teams will be uneven, distributed/&thinsp;fluctuating, and stressed.
+Add human nature to sweep problems under the carpet &thinsp;&mdash;&thinsp; one quite big and thick in the software.
 <h3 align="center"><ins>&nbsp;bottom line&nbsp;</ins></h3>

-**QA** couldn't exist without errors - the catch-all term which inmates deserved their own [**corner**](README+/errors/).
+**QA** couldn't exist without errors &thinsp;&mdash;&thinsp; the catch-all term, with a dedicated [**corner**](README+/errors/) for its inmates.

 \___________\
 :end: ... continued in ...
 [Errors](README+/errors/)  .&thinsp;.&thinsp;.
 [Code quality](README+/code-quality.md) &nbsp;.&thinsp;.&thinsp;.&nbsp; [Tests for QA](../tests/asQA/) &nbsp;...&nbsp; [Pitfalls](README+/QA-pitfalls.md) &nbsp;.&thinsp;.&thinsp;.&nbsp; [TDD](../tests/asDrive)